MikkelBrixNielsen/AECB-Atari/project_desc.md

 Devise an algorithm that learns to play Atari games from raw pixel observations in two steps:

-- i: Avector-quantized auto-encoder that maps observations to a discrete codebook space.
+- i: A vector-quantized auto-encoder that maps observations to a discrete codebook space.

 - ii: A planner that applies dynamic programming on a Markov Decision Process defined on the codebook space learned in the previous step.